Im-Rises/page_rank/README.md

 ## Page rank

+The page rank is a Google algorithm for website referencing in google search engine.
+I made this program in a learning goal, its implementation is interesting to apprehend the basis of website reference.

 <p align="center">
     <img src="images/wikipedia_image_page_rank.png" alt="wikipediaImgPageRank">
 </p>

-The page rank is a Google algorithm for website referencing in google search engine.
-Nowadays, it is not any more used but is implementation is interesting to apprehend the basis of website reference.

 **Note**
-> Today google use more powerfully algorithm as well as several at the same time.
+> Nowaday's google use other powerfuller algorithms.

 ## Project